 Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relief for new injuries and is recommended as a maintenance treatment for overuse injuries.
 Cold therapy should be used for new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If you have recently injured the flexor digitorum profundus muscle or have unexplained pain that has started in the fingers, use Biofreeze.
 Rub the gel around the elbow, down the inside of the forearm and into the wrist and hand.

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It provides warmth without burning heat that is associated with other heating creams and gels.
 It works well for post-injury pain and stiffness as well as chronic arthritis pain as it can be applied several times a day.
-Apply Sombra to the inside of the elbow, down the back and inside of the forearm.
-Also apply to the hand and fingers to ease the pain of the flexor muscles.NOTE: Do not use Sombra Warming Gel when using ice packs or heat packs as there is a risk of blistering the skin.
-For the most effective treatment, apply 5 to 10 minutes before putting on a brace or sleeve.
+Apply Sombra to the elbow, down the front of the forearm and inside of the forearm.
+Also apply to the hand and fingers to ease the pain of the flexor muscles

 Full Arm Compression Sleeve for Elbow, Forearm and Wrist Pain